MilinkovicZ/expenses/README.md

-Before running project, you have to type "npm install" in your terminal.
+Before running project, you have to run "npm install".

-Project done while learning react.
+Project for trackinig your expenses done while learning react.